 Washington is a vote-by-mail state.
 You can register to vote by mail or in person.
-You can find all the relevant dates and deadlines for 2020 here.

 Can I Vote?To vote in Washington, you must be: